Patient and Family Resources

 The Cancer Survivorship Program, a service of MedStar Georgetown Cancer Institute, provides complete care for the whole person after treatment ends.
 Many cancer survivors have unique short- and long-term health needs that require follow-up care.
 A comprehensive, personalized survivorship care plan will help cancer survivors prepare for a healthy future.
 Our specialists in cancer survivorship understand survivors’ health concerns and are ready to help them live well.

 Ethicists familiar with health care issues are available to discuss any moral conflicts or ethical concerns with patients and families who are dealing with challenging health care decisions.
-More information can be found on the Ethics Consult Service page of the MedStar Georgetown University Hospital website.
+More information can be found on the Ethics Consult Service section of the Additional Services page on the MedStar Georgetown University Hospital website.

 Breast cancer patients seeking medical advice on maintaining and/or improving physical fitness can request a consultation with a physician who performs a physical examination, fitness evaluation and specific recommendations for cardiovascular, strength and core training and nutrition before, during and after cancer treatment.